swoec/scrape-linkedin/README.md

 # pylinkedin
 [![Travis-CI Build Status](https://travis-ci.org/ericfourrier/scrape-linkedin.svg?branch=master)](https://travis-ci.org/ericfourrier/scrape-linkedin)
 # notes
-  use selenium to login in the linkedln shift to my network and then  see all your friend list scrape your friends list by analyst the sources modify this project to scrap some linkedln data to help myself to clarify the posts and get more opportunities
+  use selenium to login in the linkedln,
+  shift to my network and then  see all your friend list, scrape your friends list by analyst the sources , modify this project to scrap some linkedln data to help myself to clarify the posts and get more opportunities